I recently received a very poignant message. Shaahid wrote that he is:

 Shaahid is a particularly courageous man.
 Not only is he rebuilding his life from his financial disaster but he is also restoring his damaged self-esteem.
 And he’s sharing his journey with other entrepreneurs so that they can learn from his mistakes.

-That takes me back to my own story: why I developed Big Bucks in the first place.
+That takes me back to my own story: why I developed the Big Bucks business simulation game in the first place.
 Back then, I didn’t realise how privileged I was to be mentored by my father and to be able to take over his business when he died.
-But advantaged I was (in the South African context) and still I almost lost the business – more than once.
+But advantaged I was, and still I almost lost the business – more than once.

 The vast majority of South Africans don’t have the advantages that I had.
 Most people don’t have family to turn to for advice or support.
 And they can’t afford to fail because it would be too devastating for them and those closest to them.
 And yet there are those courageous enough to try – and to risk failure.

 There are numerous reasons for small business failure and no rule book or course on how to avoid that disaster.
-There are useful guides like Ries’ Lean Startup approach and Osterwalder’s Business Model Canvas which advise how to build a successful business, but no two businesses are the same and no two entrepreneur’s circumstances are the same.
+There are useful guides like Ries’ Lean Startup approach and tools like Osterwalder’s Business Model Canvas which help us to build a successful business, but no two businesses are the same and no two entrepreneur’s circumstances are the same.

-And yet, I don’t believe that we necessarily always have to fail to learn how to succeed: you don’t have to drown to figure out how to swim.
+And SMMEs still fail.
+But, I argue that we don’t necessarily have to fail to learn how to succeed: you don’t have to drown to figure out how to swim.

 The second cause of collapse is lack of money.
 Cash (flow) is king.
 In Mzansi, the problem is a bit more nuanced than that.
 We aren’t generating enough money.
-Our primary funder needs to be our customers.
-And we need to know how to manage our finances.
-And that is where Big Bucks comes in.
+Our primary source of finance needs to be our customers.
+And we need to know how to manage our money.
+And that is where the Big Bucks business simulation game comes in.

 “This is a very important aspect”, acknowledges Shaahid.
 “This is one of the reasons my first business failed.
 I was in over my head.”